-5. All storage data will be backed in encrypted format and at a minimum ensure acceptable level of data integrity.
+5. All storage data will be backed in encrypted format and, at a minimum, ensure an acceptable level of data integrity.

-6. Separate keys will be used for encrypting stored data belonging to different parts of the corporation.
+6. Separate keys will be used to encrypt stored data belonging to different parts of the corporation.

 7. All configuration data for the storage network will be protected from unauthorized modifications.